-During the course of the coronavirus disease (COVID-19) pandemic in the United States, obesity emerged as an independent risk factor for severe COVID-19, especially among adult patients younger than 60 years of age.
-Multiple reports, ranging from single-center studies to analyses of records from large patient care networks, consistently found that severe obesity (body mass index >35) was associated with higher rates of hospitalization, respiratory failure, and mortality from COVID-19 [124; 125].
+During the coronavirus disease (COVID-19) pandemic in the United States, obesity emerged as an independent risk factor for severe COVID-19, especially among adult patients younger than 60 years of age.
+Multiple reports, ranging from singlecenter studies to analyses of records from large patient care networks, consistently found that severe obesity (body mass index >35) was associated with higher rates of hospitalization, respiratory failure, and mortality from COVID-19 [124; 125].
 The risk varies with degree of obesity and is independent of obesity-associated comorbidities.
-The impact is more striking among men than women.
+The impact is more striking among men with COVID-19 than women.
 There are multiple mechanisms by which obesity may contribute to adverse outcomes in patients with COVID-19.
-In addition to obstructive pulmonary physiology and sleep apnea, severe obesity is associated with immune dysfunction, depression of anti-inflammatory signaling, increased pro-inflammatory signaling, and alterations in vascular endothelium that worsen lung inflammation and alveolar damage [124].
+In addition to obstructive pulmonary physiology with sleep apnea, severe obesity leads to immune dysfunction, depression of anti-inflammatory signaling, increased pro-inflammatory signaling, and alterations in vascular endothelium that worsen lung inflammation and alveolar damage [124].